Onat-Inak/Computer-Vision/ReadMe.txt

 On a more granular level, our software can be divided into three functional groups: Module 1, Image Segmentation and Module 2.
 While Module 1 corresponds to image preprocessing and image matching, Module 2 includes functionalities for the change analysis and visualization.

 ### Module 1
 Module 1 deals with normalizing the input images, so that they are rotated and translated to the same perspective.
-All images will be aligned to a reference image from the set of images and the transformed images will be returend.
+All images will be aligned to a reference image from the set of images and the transformed images will be returned.
 In order to align the images with respect to each other, SURF features are extracted, matched and given to the the MATLAB function *estimateGeometricTransform2D*, which is used to estimate the transformations between the images.
-This MATLAB function uses the MSAC algorithm to further enhance robustness of the estimation of transforms.
+This MATLAB function uses the MSAC algorithm to further enhance robustness of the estimation of transformations.
-Although the SURF extractor in combination with the MSAC algorith have a high robustness, some estimations are wrong.
+Although the SURF extractor in combination with the MSAC algorithm have a high robustness, some estimations are wrong.
-For that purpose a function checking the validity of transdforms has been implemented.
+For that purpose a function checking the validity of transformations has been implemented.
-A graph search has been implemented to find chained trafos in cases, where no valid direct transformation was found.
+A graph search has been implemented to find chained transformations in cases, where no valid direct transformation was found.
-The transforamtions resulting from the graphsearch are applied to the images and both are returened for further processing.
+The transformations resulting from the graph search are applied to the images and both are returned for further processing.

 Module one is called when the images are fist loaded inside the GUI, so that the images are normalized for further visualization.